sf-wdi-15/notes/week_04_auth_orm/day_4_jquery/dawn_intro_jquery/README.md

 // We prepend '$' to variable names when a variable is going to be a jQuery object to help us remember what that variable is for. var $jqObject = $('p'); // Returns a jQuery object containing all <p> tags on your web page.

+// However, we don't have to prepend '$' to our variables.
+It's just so we can remember what a variable is being used for. var jqObject = $('p'); // This is functionally identical to the version above that includes the '$' in front of jqObject.
 ```

 Just like in Node, where using require() adds functionality to our variable (think `var pg = require('pg')`), the "jQuery Object" that is created above has additional methods added to it.
 And we're about to go over some of those methods below.